 - General wellbeing: Health, illness and an overall sense of life satisfaction and purpose.

-A good night’s rest, nutritious meal and hot shower usually relieve tiredness.
-A one to two-week holiday or leave of absence from work focussed on unplugging, de-stressing and recharging can alleviate exhaustion.
+A good night’s rest, a nutritious meal and hot shower can all help relieve tiredness.
+And a one- to two-week holiday or leave of absence from work that focuses on unplugging, de-stressing and recharging can alleviate exhaustion.